 - Lumenus – Performing Arts pathway

 - Hortus – Horticulture pathway from Years 11 to 14

 - Digit4ll – IT pathway

 These pathways follow a very different curriculum to the rest of the school in that core subjects are taught over three days per week, with the remaining two days being dedicated to the specialist area in which the pupils are working.
 More information can be found here.

-Citizenship continues to be studied during tutorial time and we aim to enable our young people to be aware of the world they live in, communicate their feelings, beliefs and opinions in an appropriate manner and develop life-long strategies to manage their emotions.
+PSHCE (Personal and Social Health and Citizenship Education) continues to be studied during tutorial time and we aim to enable our young people to be aware of the world they live in, communicate their feelings, beliefs and opinions in an appropriate manner and develop life-long strategies to manage their emotions.

 Physical education Throughout Key Stage 4 pupils continue to access physical education through a timetabled variety of physical activities and challenges which have the wider benefit of promoting working as a team and developing problem solving, thinking skills and cross-curricular links to Living Skills and PSHE.
 Each half term has a different focus: invasion games, health related fitness, leadership, Summer sports, net and wall activities or strike activities.

 Every pupil also has the option of a weekly swimming lesson.